artemisfowl/slotmonitor/README.md

 }
 ```

 Any number of users can be added under the `users` key.
-Each should contain the `name` of the user
+Each should contain the `name` of the user, the preferred `age` group or the age of the user itself,
+the `state` as per the listing in Cowin portal, the `district` as per the Cowin portal and then the `chat_id` of the person with the Telegram bot.
+This can be
+obtained by calling the `getUpdates` endpoint of the Telegram API.

+## Configuring the Telegram bot token